Walking along the promenade, you’ll come across the newly restored Seafront Gardens that sit on cliffs between the town centre and beach.

 Explore all eight gardens: Town Hall Gardens and the South Cliff Shelter; Pram Walk; Ivy Terrace and the Ranelagh Steps; Spa Pavilion approach, the Wishing Well and Dripping Pond; Pavilion Terrace; Serpentine Steps and the Round and Octagonal Shelters; Rose Garden; Cliff House Garden and the Arch Cascade.

-Please note: this document is in pdf format, and you will need Adobe Acrobat Reader to view or print.
+Please note: these documents are in pdf format, and you will need Adobe Acrobat Reader to view or print.

 The Seafront Gardens was awarded the prestigious Green Flag Award and Green Heritage accreditation in 2016, 2017 and 2018.